GabrielStancu/NetStack/README.md

 The order service is responsible for the orders placed through the system.
 - Uses SqlServer as databse
 - Acts as a subscriber in the publisher-subscriber pattern using RabbitMQ queues

+The product service is responsible for scheduling jobs for the products.
+(It only logs different messages for each type of job scheduled).
+- Uses Hangfire for job scheduling and execution (see the ProductsController)